Restaurant Brands thanks Hawaii but faces Covid threats

 Brand ebitda before expenses fell $3.7m to $84.3m.
 The company said that was symptomatic of major inflationary pressures facing the company in all markets.

-But the company said its Hawaii division's good result and strong sales elsewhere helped to make up for those inflationary pressures.
+But the company said its Hawaii division's good result and strong sales elsewhere helped compensate for those inflationary pressures.

 And the pandemic in some cases forced reduced operating hours.